 Eight compulsory modules plus the Research Project modules (Research Proposal and Dissertation).
+Since October 2022, our HRM MSc programme has been accredited by CIPD.
 Postgraduate Diploma:

 Eight compulsory modules.

 Please note: with the exception of the Research Project, all modules can be taken as individual modules.
 You can register for up to three modules at any one time.
 The anticipated number of study hours per module is 150 hours.

 Structure

 Compulsory modules: